 A short written preliminary report is prepared by each examiner before the viva and sent to the chair and only then should the examiners confer.
 The chair must know the MD regulations, be able to advise the examiners of these regulations and has a particular responsibility to ensure they are implemented.
 The chair should meet the examiners prior to the viva and agree the agenda, format of the examination and procedures to be followed.
 The chair should introduce the examiners and the candidate and outline to the candidate the procedure for the viva.
 Normally the viva should have a minimum duration of one hour and after about two hours a break should be offered.
 The viva should not normally exceed three hours.
 Except in exceptional circumstances, the viva should be held on campus with all examiners physically present.
-Where it is not possible for the external examiner to attend in person, an application for the participation of the extern by video conference must be made two months in advance of the proposed date of the viva.
+Where it is not possible for the external examiner to attend in person, an application for the proposed date of the viva.
 The student must agree to the viva being held by video conference and the approval of a GRC member, Head of School, Dean of College and Dean of Graduate Studies obtained.